Hong Kong Salary Tax Beginner Guide For Expats

 What is the period of a tax year?

 The first thing to know is the period of a tax year.
 This is when the government records your income to calculate your salary tax.
 It begins on April 1 of a year and ends on March 31 of the following year.
-As for the 2022/2023 tax year, that will be from April 1, 2022, to March 31, 2023.
+As for the 2024/2025 tax year, it will be from April 1, 2025, to March 31, 2026.

 The following is the timeline for paying taxes in Hong Kong: